 - Tax: This tax column appears only if a Billable column appears and if sales tax is turned on.

 - Class: Choosing a Class is optional as you don’t see Class, class tracking is turned off.

 Hope your query regarding “How to enter cash receipts into QuickBooks” has been sorted out.
-If in case you are still facing the issue and are not able to enter cash receipts then we recommend you to connect with our Quickbooks proadvisors at the earliest.
+If in case you are still facing the issue and are not able to enter cash receipts then we recommend you to connect with our QuickBooks experts at the earliest.
 This way you will help yourself in fixing your issue right away.

-Entering a cash receipt in QuickBooks desktop is quite easy and can be done by following the steps provided below:
+Entering a cash receipt on a QuickBooks desktop is quite easy and can be done by following the steps provided below:

 - From the Customers menu, select Create Invoices.